zeek/zeek-docs/scripts/base/bif/strings.bif.zeek.rst

    :param repl: The string that replaces *re*.

-   :returns: A copy of *str* with the first occurence of *re* replaced with
+   :returns: A copy of *str* with the first occurrence of *re* replaced with
             *repl*.

    .. zeek:see:: gsub subst_string